 Mosquito bites in Nepal

 While I have only ever become sick from a bite once, it was very memorable.
 I contracted Dengue fever and I have to say it hurts guys and girls.
 Please keep covered and use mosquito spray in the lowlands.
 It is here where the high risk is.

 There is often an outbreak of either malaria or dengue fever in Southern Nepal.
 I was in Bardia national park during the monsoon season and there was even an outbreak of Japanese encephalitis.
 I don’t mind telling you that bothered me.

 The best way to avoid mosquito-borne diseases is not to get bitten in the first place.
 Take every measure you can not get bitten.

-Wear light clothes, use a Deet based spray, use coils, nets and the plugins most guesthouses will supply you with.
+Wear light clothes, use a Deet-based spray, and use coils, nets, and the plugins most guesthouses will supply you with.
 Most importantly always, always cover up at dawn and dusk.

 The sun is an issue in the far north and south of the country.
 These areas run in lateral lines across Nepal.

 Travel to the south of Nepal and it is steaming hot and travel to the north and you get to a high altitude.
 The sun may not be as hot, but all that UV burns your skin fast.
 Well, it does if your me anyway.
 I have ginger hair, so I tan like a lobster.